Olena457/next-weather/README.md

 ---

 ## Weather Forecast:

 - **This application was created to make it easy for users to check the weather forecast.**

 ---

 ### Key Features:

-- **Detailed forecast for the current day** - includes temperature, wind speed, humidity, pressure, and other parameters.
+- **Detailed forecast for the current day** - includes temperature, wind speed, humidity, pressure, and other .
 - **Approximate forecast for the next 7 days** - helps users plan trips, outdoor activities, or daily routines.
 - **Flexible location search** - provides weather data for any city or location worldwide.